 Once you have your needs mapped out, you can start comparing what different planners have to offer.
 Look for features that automate the tedious parts of your job.
 For example, do they offer automatic calculations for hours worked or leave balances?
 Can you customize fields to align with your company’s specific policies?
 A one-size-fits-all approach rarely works.
 The most powerful tools are the ones that fit seamlessly into your existing workflow.
 Check for integrations with the software your team already lives in, like Slack or Microsoft Teams.
 This prevents you from adding yet another app to everyone's plate and makes adoption much smoother.

-Consider Your Budget and ROI
+Consider Your Budget and Calculate the ROI

 Of course, budget is always a key consideration.
 While there are plenty of free templates available, it’s important to think about the return on investment (ROI).
 A free spreadsheet might not have an upfront cost, but how much time will your managers spend manually entering data, correcting errors, and compiling reports?
 That time adds up.
 A paid tool that automates these tasks can often pay for itself in saved administrative hours.
 Think bigger than just attendance—a smart system like a hot desk booking system can also provide data that helps you optimize your office layout, potentially saving you significant money on real estate costs in the long run.